jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_manually/make_tdd_environment.rst

   - :ref:`make a Python file to hold the source code in the 'src' folder<how to make an empty file>`
   - :ref:`make a directory for the tests<how to make a directory for the tests>`
   - :ref:`make the 'tests' folder a Python package<how to make the tests a Python package>`
-  - :ref:`make a Python file to hold the tests in the 'tests' folder<how to make make a Python file to hold the tests in the 'tests' folder>`
+  - :ref:`make a Python file to hold the tests in the 'tests' folder<how to make a Python file to hold the tests in the 'tests' folder>`
   - :ref:`add the first failing test to the test file<test_failure>`
   - :ref:`make a virtual environment<how to make a virtual environment>`
   - :ref:`activate the virtual environment<how to activate a virtual environment>`